Coastal Studies and GIS Technology (450799)

 Also, in Louisiana, the New Orleans – Metairie urban area in which St. Bernard Parish is located has an average salary of $44,180 which is the highest within the state.

 Visit the Nunez Community College Catalog Page for more information including Semester Calendars, Tuition and Fee Schedules, and Course Descriptions.
-For more help in regards to all of our programs see the Advising Page.
+For more help in regards to all of our programs see the Advising Page, or use our online Advising Support Form.

 Click the links below for a full list of courses required for individual Program Completion.